DaniRodAg/nxp_simtemp/docs/README.md

 ### User-Space C++ Application
 - Uses `select.epoll()` to monitor `/dev/simtemp`.
-- Prints drivers flags from device output.
+- Displays driver flags and readings in the terminal.
 ---

 ## Installation